Concordium/concordium.github.io/source/shared/net/guides/baker-pool.rst

 - Make sure your node is running 24/7/365 in a reliable place.
 - Protect your baker keys so that they are not lost or compromised.
 - Check regularly to make sure that you are not close to the bounding cap for max capital for a baker.
 If you're getting close to the max capital, you can split and make another baker to divide the capital.
+- Open a baker pool.
+This allows others to delegate stake to you, thus increasing your effective stake and your odds of getting selected to bake a block.
+You also receive a commission on the delegator's rewards.

 Recommendations for baker pool owners
 -------------------------------------